Carbon-to-nitrogen ratio: Soil

 In microbial communities like soil, the C:N ratio is a key indicator as it describes a balance between energetic foods (represented by carbon) and material to build protein with (represented by nitrogen).
 An optimal C:N ratio of around 24:1 provides for higher microbial activity.

 The C:N ratio of soil can be modified by the addition of materials such as compost, manure, and mulch.
 A feedstock with a near-optimal C:N ratio will be consumed quickly.
 Any excess C will cause the N originally in the soil to be consumed, competing with the plant for nutrients (immobilization) – at least temporarily until the microbes die.
-Any excess N, on the other hand, will usually just be left behind (mineralization), but too much excess may result in losses to leaching.
-The recommended C:N ratio for soil materials is therefore 30:1.
-A soil test may be done to find the C:N ratio of soil itself.
+Any excess N, on the other hand, will usually just be left behind (mineralization), but too much excess may result in leaching losses.
+The recommended C:N ratio for soil materials is, therefore, 30:1.
+A soil test may be done to find the C:N ratio of the soil itself.

 The C:N ratio of microbes themselves is generally around 10:1.
 A lower ratio is correlated with higher soil productivity.

 Compost

 The role of C:N ratio in compost feedstock is similar to that of soil feedstock.
 The recommendation is around 20-30:1.
-The microbes prefer a ratio of ratio of 30-35:1, but the carbon is usually not completely digested (especially in the case of lignin feedstock), hence the lowered ratio.
+The microbes prefer a ratio of 30-35:1, but the carbon is usually not completely digested (especially in the case of lignin feedstock), hence the lowered ratio.

 An imbalance of C:N ratio causes a slowdown in the composting process and a drop in temperature.
 When the C:N ratio is less than 15:1, outgassing of ammonium may occur, creating odor and losing nitrogen.
 A finished compost has a C:N ratio of around 10:1.